Callanish Standing Stones Visitor Guide

 While many of these monoliths are single blocks of weathered stone, there’s one site where dozens of them have been erected in the form of a giant stone circle, similar to Stonehenge but without the horizontal mantles.

+At Callanish on the Isle of Lewis, visitors can explore an excavated site that is believed to have been built sometime around 3000 BC, predating Stonehenge by at least 500 years.
 What you’ll see during a visit is a ring of giant slabs of Lewisian gneiss, one of the oldest types of rock on the planet that was formed around 3 billion years ago.

 These stones have been positioned in a circle around a central 16-foot slab, which in turn is surrounded by a cruciform pattern of smaller stones that radiate out like the points of a compass.

 Towards the northeast, a long line of stones forms an avenue 270 feet long and the entire design looks similar to a Christian cross, although these rocks were positioned millennia before Christianity spread across Europe.
+So what was the site used for?

-Some historians believe it was an ancient lunar observatory, perhaps used to track the movement of the moon and therefore predict what the tides would do on any given day in the future – something that would be very useful to people living on an island.
+Some historians believe it was an ancient lunar observatory, perhaps used to track the movement of the moon and therefore predict what the tides would do on any given day in the future—something that would be very useful to people living on an island.

 Other theories suggest the stone circle was part of an elaborate agricultural ritual for druids, while local legends say the stones are actually the remains of petrified giants who were cursed for refusing to accept Christianity.